 In the last chapter, I spoke about how smile can set everything straight, but it was not always right.
-For instance, imagine smiling after a slap in the face, then think of doing it twenty-four hours a day.
+For instance, imagine smiling after getting a slap in the face, then think of doing it twenty-four hours a day.
 It is easier said than done.
 During this phase of my life, I tried to be as positive as possible but life was not kind.

-I tried to sleep that day, but it was really hard to sleep when you are in so much of pain both physically and mentally.
-There was no logical solution for my miseries, I cannot elope and lead a happy life, I did not have a single penny and did not have the courage to face the world by myself.
-At the same time I cannot remain as a punching bag for my father and mother everyday.
-The only logical solution for this seemed to be death, however I was scared of dying.
-I was contemplating all the possible ways of dying and then shortlisted the pain-less ways.
-No single way was satisfying, but then it was dawn already and I started getting ready to school.
-It was then that I noticed the extent of the damage of my teeth (From that day on I always had that complex when I speak or laugh with my friends around).
-In School we went to the chemistry lab that day and an idea struck.
-There was seliniumdioxide in a bottle with a poison symbol at the back.
+I tried to sleep that day, but it was really hard to sleep when you are in so much pain both physically and mentally.
+There was no logical solution for my miseries, I could not elope and lead a happy life, as I had no money or a job.
+I did not have the courage elope, At the same time I could not be the punching bag for my father and mother for the rest of my life.
+The only logical solution for that was death, however I was scared of dying.
+I spent the whole night plotting a way to die painlessly.
+I was unable to find a way out, but by then it was dawn and I started getting ready to school.
+When I brushed in the morning I noticed the extent of the damage of my tooth.
+We had a session at out chemistry lab that day and I got an idea.
+There was seliniumdioxide bottle with a poison symbol.
 I took two pellets of it and dropped it in my pocket.
 I thought of swallowing it then, however I changed my mind and took it home.
 I swallowed it before going to bed.
-I was so scared and terrified to sleep and was wondering if I will ever wake up again, if I sleep.
+I was so scared and terrified to sleep and was wondering if I would ever wake up again, if I sleep.
 Since I did not sleep the previous day, I could not control my sleep and I slept.